Carry forward

 6 April 2016 and 5 April 2020

-Between these dates individuals who had taxable income greater than £150,000 had their annual allowance restricted.
+Between these dates individuals who had taxable income over £150,000 had their annual allowance for that tax year restricted.
 It was reduced, so that for every £2 of income they had over £150,000, their annual allowance was reduced by £1.
 The maximum reduction was £30,000, so anyone with income of £210,000 or more had an annual allowance of £10,000.

 6 April 2020 and 5 April 2023

-Between these dates individuals who had taxable income over £240,000 will have their annual allowance for that tax year restricted.
-This means that for every £2 of income they have over £240,000, their annual allowance is reduced by £1.
-The maximum reduction is £36,000.
-So anyone with an income of £312,000 or more has an annual allowance of £4,000.
+Between these dates individuals who had taxable income over £240,000 had their annual allowance for that tax year restricted.
+It was reduced, so that for every £2 of income they have over £240,000, their annual allowance was reduced by £1.
+The maximum reduction is £36,000, so anyone with an income of £312,000 or more had an annual allowance of £4,000.

 From 6 April 2023